Iran’s Elnaz Rekabi, who competed without hijab, in Tehran

 Iranians have seen their life savings evaporate; the country’s currency, the rial, plummeted and Tehran’s nuclear deal with world powers has been reduced to tatters.

-Associated Press writer Ahn Young-joon in Seoul, South Korea, contributed to this report.
+Associated Press writers Ahn Young-joon in Seoul, South Korea, and Graham Dunbar in Geneva contributed to this report.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.